kubernetes/community/sig-autoscaling/annual-report-2021.md

    - Code contributors and reviewers
    - Issue triage/response
-   - Whilst there are no areas with explicitly 2 or few owners, there are a number of areas where we have this few subject matter experts, acting as a significant bottleneck for significant changes
+   - Whilst there are no areas with explicitly 2 or few owners, there are a number of areas where we have this few subject matter experts, acting as a significant bottleneck for significant changes.
+These currently include the core Cluster Autoscaler code, as well as the HPA controller.

 2. What metrics/community health stats does your group care about and/or measure?